cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

    in `H`, add add `p || 0` and `p || 1` to the set.
 Repeat step 3 with the new set of candidate prefixes.

-`hits` is constructed from an "Incremental Distributed Point Function (IDPF)", a primitive described by [BBCGGI21] that generalizes the notion of a Distributed Point Function (DPF) [GI14].
+`poplar1` is constructed from an "Incremental Distributed Point Function (IDPF)", a primitive described by [BBCGGI21] that generalizes the notion of a Distributed Point Function (DPF) [GI14].
 Briefly, a DPF is used to distribute the computation of a "point function", a function that evaluates to zero on every